Blog

 Limitation

-Overly complex and resource-intensive for simple, non-interactive, or standard business applications.
+Overly complex for simple or standard business apps

 Pricing

-Free Personal plan for those under revenue/funding caps; paid Pro and Enterprise subscriptions.
+Free Personal plan; paid Pro and Enterprise tiers

 Feature